 Usually your doctor can diagnose allergies based on your symptoms and triggers.
-If your symptoms are more severe or medication doesn’t help, an allergist (a doctor who specializes in treating allergies) may do a skin test to find out what your triggers are.
+If your reactions are more severe or medication doesn’t help, an allergist (a doctor who specializes in treating allergies) may do a skin test to find out what your triggers are.

-Who Gets Outdoor Allergies/Hay Fever?
+Who Gets Outdoor Allergies?